 - In excellent health, and not at high risk of any sexually transmitted diseases

 - Able to make an eight month commitment

-- Able to make weekly visits to our Centre in Harley Street
+- Able to make weekly visits to the Spire Shawfair Park Hospital in Edinburgh

 - Able to provide general information about your biological familyʹs medical history

 - Willing to undergo screening tests

 - You can be from any ethnic group

 All donors are compensated for their expenses up to a maximum of £750 per donation cycle.
 Sperm donated through our clinics must also be screened for certain medical conditions that could be passed on and for sexually transmitted diseases.
 This helps to ensure that babies born from donated sperm are healthy, and that there are no risks to the woman who receives them.
 As these tests may reveal information about your own health or fertility, you should consider the implications of this before you go ahead.
 It is often helpful to discuss this with staff at the clinic.
 Read more about the steps required to become a sperm donor.